Success! TRAVEL24 has been applied to your cart.

 We've put together an extensive list of some commonly used natural antidotes backed by scientific evidence or anecdotal reports.

-Let's look at some of the top natural remedies to treat seborrheic dermatitis.
+Let's look at some of the top natural remedies to manage seborrheic dermatitis.

-Note: Before using any topical treatment, perform a skin patch test to cross out the possibility of an allergic reaction.
+Note: Before using any topical remedy, perform a skin patch test to cross out the possibility of an allergic reaction.

 Sea salt

-Using sea salt to treat seborrheic dermatitis is based more on personal reports rather than solid, large-scale research.
+Using sea salt to reduce seborrheic dermatitis symptoms is based more on personal reports rather than solid, large-scale research.

 To use sea salt for your skin, dissolve some sea salt in warm water before massaging the mixture into your scalp and leaving it on for a few hours.
 Alternatively, you may use a clean cloth to soak up the sea salt solution.
 Apply the wet cloth to the affected regions for a few minutes.